ZeWeshman/turbowarp-mesh/README.md

 1. **TurboWarp Chat**: A project showcasing how TurboWarp clients can chat using Mesh.
 2. **Scratch 1.4 Chat**: A similar project for Scratch 1.4 clients.

-Both projects rely on the server to facilitate communication.
+The turbowarp project relies on the server to facilitate communication.
 Start the server before testing.
+If on the same server, both projects are compatible and can comunicate together.

 ---